Rachel Maddow: The Rachel Maddow Show

 In August 2008, MSNBC announced The Rachel Maddow Show would replace Verdict with Dan Abrams in the network's 9:00 p.m. slot the following month.
 Following its debut, the show topped Countdown as the highest-rated show on MSNBC on several occasions.
 After being on air for more than a month, Maddow's program doubled the audience that hour.
 This show made Maddow the first openly gay or lesbian host of a primetime news program in the United States.

 The initial reviews for the show were positive.
 Los Angeles Times journalist Matea Gold wrote that Maddow "finds the right formula on MSNBC", and The Guardian wrote that Maddow had become the "star of America's cable news".
 Associated Press columnist David Bauder saw her as "[Keith] Olbermann's political soul mate", and he described the Olbermann-Maddow shows as a "liberal two-hour block".

-Of her collegial relationship with Roger Ailes of Fox News, whom she sought out for technical advice, Maddow said she does not want to talk about it because "I don't want anybody else to use it.
+Of her collegial relationship with Roger Ailes of Fox News, whom she sought out for technical advice, on camera angles, Maddow said she does not want to talk about it because "I don't want anybody else to use it.
 It was a nice thing that he did for me, and it's been valuable for me; it helped me get an advantage over my competitors."

 In mid-May 2017, amid multiple controversies surrounding the Trump administration, MSNBC surpassed CNN and Fox News in the news ratings.
 For the week of May 15, The Rachel Maddow Show was the No. 1 non-sports program on cable for the first time.
 She has been called by Rolling Stone as "America's wonkiest anchor" who "cut through the chaos of the Trump administration – and became the most trusted name in the news."
 Maddow has argued that these issues "are the most serious scandals that any president has ever faced."